The Red Beanie as a Symbol of Adventure

 So when I wear my red Southlander in Norway — no surprise — people keep calling me Olav Thon.

 I have noticed the effect of the stand-out nature of red.
-I am a relatively tall guy, faithfully wearing his red hat, and whenever I am to meet somebody downtown, they instantly spot me from a distance because of the red hat.
+I am a relatively tall guy, and whenever I am to meet somebody downtown, they instantly spot me from a distance because of the red hat.
 It is more than a hat, it’s a GPS!
 The red really stands nicely out against more muted colors, and makes it a crown piece of your outfit.

-One of Sweden’s great sons, Mora-Nisse — a famous cross country skier — became known for wearing his red hat as part of his competing outfit.
+One of Sweden’s great sons, Mora-Nisse — a famous cross country skier — became known for wearing his red beanie as part of his competing outfit.
 He is one example of those that bring the culture into the limelight again, by sticking with one and the same style.

 Adventures, fairy tales, bold colors, red knit caps!
 It is all connected like the stitches that make up one of our hand knit caps.